Piriformis Syndrome Facts

 - Medications, such as NSAIDs (nonsteroidal anti-inflammatory drugs) or muscle relaxants, may provide pain relief for certain individuals.

-- Local injections of the piriformis muscle with corticosteroids, anesthetics, or botulinum toxin may be treatment options for select patients.
+- Local injections of the piriformis muscle with corticosteroids, anesthetics, or botulinum toxin (Botox) may be treatment options for select patients.

 - Patients who have failed all conservative treatment measures may consider surgery as a last resort.
 This operation can take pressure off of the sciatic nerve by interrupting the piriformis muscle.